 After breakfast and a morning workshop, plan to stay for the Closing Ceremony for a final opportunity to bond and bid a fond farewell to your new friends.

 Registration and Rates

-|Early Bird Discount – Save $20||March 1-31, 2019|
+|Early Bird Discount – Save $20||To Be Determined|

-|Late Registration* – Additional 10%||May 20-June 2, 2019|
+|Late Registration* – Additional 10%||To Be Determined|

 *Special dietary and other accommodation requests not guaranteed for women registering during the Late Registration Period.
 Late registrants may not receive certain supplies/benefits depending on availability.